-The Grand Knockout Tournament was the brainchild of Princes Edward and marked his first attempt at television production.
+The Grand Knockout Tournament was the brainchild of Prince Edward and marked his first attempt at television production.
 Whilst the tournament took place on the main lawns of Alton Towers, the amusement park did not feature in the broadcast.

 Lord and Lady Knock were ably assisted by a commentary team made up of the regular It’s A Knockout commentator, Stuart Hall, alongside Su Pollard and Les Dawson.
-Paul Daniels and Aled Jones also took part as Timekeeper and Herald repectively
+Paul Daniels and Aled Jones also took part as Timekeeper and Herald respectively

 Behind the Scenes

 The celebrities were split into four teams, each led by a junior member of the Royal Family.
 The tournament bought together an eclectic mix of famous faces from a host of different disciplines.
 It’s not every day that the likes of John Travolta and Meatloaf find themselves on the same stage as Cliff Richard and Anneka Rice or Gary Lineker and Nigel Mansell.

 Prince Edward’s Team

 Prince Edward’s Team also featured Nicholas Lyndhurst, Peter Blake and Duncan Goodhew.

 The Duke of York’s Team also featured Griff Rhys Jones, Sharon McPeake and Judy Simpson.

 Princess Anne’s Team

 Princess Anne’s Team also featured Kevin Kline and Jackie Stewart.